-Please supply all documents requested to the Graduate Unit by this date (including academic interest form, official GRE scores, two letters of reference, and transcripts, both scanned and official hard copies).
-Once all documents are received your application can be reviewed for admission.
+Please supply all supporting documents by this date.
+This includes your official GRE scores (and English language scores, if applicable) and your two reference letters.
+As documents are received, they will be marked as such on the application system.
+After all documents are received, your application will be reviewed for admissibility.
 It is your responsibility to monitor the status of your documents in the online application and to follow up with your referees if references are not received in advance of deadlines.

-Natural Science and Engineering Research Council of Canada Scholarships
+Natural Science and Engineering Research Council of Canada (NSERC) Scholarships

-These are awarded by NSERC to students on the basis of high scholastic achievement and evidence of capacity to do research.
+These scholarships are awarded by NSERC to provide financial support to outstanding graduate students pursuing a degree related to basic neural or cognitive psychological mechanisms.
 Only Canadian citizens and permanent residents are eligible.
-The doctoral deadline is in early October and the CGS M deadline is December 1.
-The value of the PGS award is $21,000.
-The value of the CGS D is $35,000 and the CGS M is $17,500.
+The doctoral (PGS D/CGS D) deadline is in early October and the master’s (CGS M) deadline is December 1.
+The value of the PGS D award is $21,000; the value of the CGS D is $35,000; and the value of the CGS M is $17,500.

-Social Sciences and Humanities Research Council of Canada Fellowships
+Social Sciences and Humanities Research Council of Canada (SSHRC) Fellowships

-The SSHRC doctoral awards are for students in social or developmental psychology who already have the M.A. degree.
+These scholarships are awarded by SSHRC to provide financial support to outstanding graduate students pursuing a degree related to social or developmental psychology.
 Only Canadian citizens and permanent residents are eligible.
-The Doctoral deadline is in late October and the CGS M deadline is December 1.
-The value of the Doctoral award is $20,000 and the CGS M is $17,500.
+The doctoral (Doctoral/CGS D) deadline is in late October and the master’s (CGS M) deadline is December 1.
+The value of the Doctoral award is $20,000; the value of the CGS D is $35,000; and the value of the CGS M is $17,500.

 Other Scholarships and Awards